ALX-SE-Algorithmia/Demo-Project/CONTRIBUTION.md

 ## Collaborating
 Collaborating on an open source project using the "fork and branch" workflow involves the following steps:

 1. **Fork the Repository:** Start by navigating to the repository on the platform where it is hosted (e.g., GitHub) and click on the "Fork" button.
 This creates a copy of the repository under your GitHub account.
+Use this link below:

+      - Fork this repo: <a href="https://github.com/ALX-SE-Algorithmia/Demo-Project/fork">Fork this repository</a>

 2. **Clone the Forked Repository:** Once you have forked the repository, clone it to your local machine using the `git clone` command.
 This creates a local copy of the repository that you can work with.
    ```